lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 10 EXP
 **Requirements:** Max Intelligence 11+, Arcana

-After rolling to cast a spell using the arcana skill, you may spend mana to decrease the difficulty of that spell, at a cost of 1 mana per 2 points reduced.
-This additional mana spent is considered an increase on that spell's mana cost.
+After rolling to cast a spell using the arcana skill, you may spend focus to decrease the difficulty of that spell, at a cost of 1 focus per 2 points reduced.
+This additional focus spent is considered an increase on that spell's focus cost.

 ## Arcane Synthesis

 **Cost:** Variable
 **Requirements:** Max Intelligence 11+, Can cast spells, Trained in Craft

-Instead of making a craft check to craft a magic item, you may instead spend mana equal to half its magic cost in silver (rounded up) to craft that item.
+Instead of making a craft check to craft a magic item, you may instead spend focus equal to half its magic cost in silver (rounded up) to craft that item.
 You still pay for the base item cost.
 Crafting items in this way does not count as casting a spell, and it does not prevent you from making a normal craft check during the same day.
 Items crafted using this talent must satisfy all other normal crafting requirements.

 Use of this ability is a swift action, and it can be used a number of times based on its advancement.